Dre Campbell Farm

 Growing in a container is relatively straightforward.

-• First, obtain a pot at least 20 inches deep that has suitable drainage holes in the bottom.
+• First, obtain a pot at least 20 inches deep with suitable drainage holes at the bottom.
 Add some gravel to the bottom of the pot.
 This will help with fungus when coupled with adequate drainage holes.

 • Fill the pot with soil, dig a hole about 8 inches deep, and put a large scoop of compost at the bottom of the hole to prepare the space.